BaseMax/GameNetSystemPHP/README.md

 Feel free to add style to tables and other parts.
 Any participation is appreciated.

-© copyright 2021.
+© Copyright 2021.
 Max Base